soulware-ltd/ListViewSummary/readme.md

-Number Summary For ListView
+#Number Summary For ListView
-===

-Adds an option to LisView Mass Update to sum selected records' number types fields.
+Adds an option to ListView to summarize all the number type fields for the selected records.

-Warning!
-This version is not upgrade safe.
-This plugin overrides the include/MVC/View/view/view.list.php file, please be aware that any changes made to that file will be lost.
-After uninstall, you have to manually restore the original version of this file.
+**Warning!** This plugin is not upgrade safe.
+This plugin modifies the include/MVC/View/view/view.list.php file on install, it's highly recommended to make backup before install.

-Later releases will handle this issue.

-### License:
+The package is uninstallable and removes all the modifications from any core files it changed on install.

+##License

 Distributed under the MIT license.

-===

-Lista nézet oszlop összegzés 1.0
-===

-A Core fájlokból módosul a include/MVC/View/view/view.list.php